Subchapter D. ANTHRACITE REFUSE DISPOSAL:

 § 88.293.
 Hydrologic balance: precipitation event exemption.

-(b) The 1-year and 10-year; 24-hour precipitation events for specific areas in this Commonwealth are listed as follows:
+(b) The 1-year and 10-year; 24-hour precipitation events for specific areas in this Commonwealth shall be determined by reference to data provided by the National Oceanic and Atmospheric Administration or equivalent resources.

 (2) Calculate the estimated rainfall event for the site, by appropriate interpolation of the data collected under paragraph (1).
 Appropriate interpolation shall be accomplished by the following: